 Machine drives are the largest use of electricity by U.S. manufacturers

-About half of electricity that U.S. manufacturers use is for operating machinery.
+About half of the electricity that U.S. manufacturers use is for operating machinery.
 Process and boiler heating is the next largest use of electricity at about 13%.
-Use of electricity for lighting is about 7%.
+Use of electricity for lighting is about 7%.3

 Electricity use in the United States is projected to grow slowly

 Electricity consumption in the United States declined in only three years between 1950 and 2007.
-However, it declined in five of the years from 2008 to 2015, with the largest drop (about 4%) occurring in 2009.
+However, it declined in six of the years from 2008 through 2016, with the largest year-over-year drop (about 4%) occurring in 2009.
 One contributing factor to the drop in electricity consumption was the economic downturn in late 2007 through 2009.
-The economic downturn led to a large drop in electricity sales to the industrial sector.
+The economic downturn led to a large decrease in electricity sales to the industrial sector.
 Other factors, such as efficiency improvements associated with new appliance standards in the buildings sectors and overall improvements in the efficiency of technologies powered by electricity, have slowed electricity demand growth and may contribute to slower future growth.
-In the Annual Energy Outlook 2016, Reference case, total U.S. electricity use grows by an average of less than 1% per year from 2014 to 2040.
+In the Annual Energy Outlook 2017, Reference case, total U.S. electricity use grows by an average of less than 1% per year from 2016 to 2040.

 World electricity use may grow fastest in non-OECD countries

 The member countries of the Organization for Economic Cooperation and Development (OECD) consumed about 48% of the world's total electricity supply in 2012.
 In the International Energy Outlook 2016, OECD nations' share of world electricity use is projected to be 39% in 2040.